A pond skimmers main function is to remove organic materials from the pond before they begin to decay.

 It has a good sized basket at 55 cubic inches (140cm2) and only consumes 40 watts of energy.
 The only down side is it needs a minimum of 16″ (41cm) of pond depth to operate.

-We often receive special offers and discounts from pond product suppliers and distributors.
-We love passing these savings onto our readers.
+I often receive special offers and discounts from pond product suppliers and distributors.
+I love passing these savings onto my readers.

 If you would like to receive these offers direct to your inbox, sign up using the button below.